ericmj/workshop/lab3/README.md

 ### Lab purpose

 In this lab, we will implement a chat room.
-Elixir is an immutable language, that means instead of having actions modifying an object we will have functions that makes a transformation on our chat room data structure and returns a new chat room leaving the original unchanged.
+Elixir is an immutable language, which means that actions don't modify objects.
+Instead, we will have functions that transform our chat room data structure and return a new chat room, leaving the original unchanged.

-The chat room data structure, expressed as an Elixir struct `%Lab3.Chat{}` in our code has a single field `:members`.
-The members field will hold a map where the key is the user name and the value is the messages to that user, `%{username => messages}`.
+The chat room data structure, expressed as an Elixir struct `%Lab3.Chat{}` in our code, has a single field `:members`.
+The `:members` field holds a map where the key is the user name and the value is the messages to that user, `%{username => messages}`.
-The messages is a list of tuples `{from, text}` where `from` is the user name of sender and `text` is the contents of the message.
+`messages` is a list of tuples `{from, text}` where `from` is the username of the sender and `text` is the contents of the message.

-As you can see the chat room struct we are working with is nested with multiple levels of data structures, this is common in functional programming, and in this lab we will learn how to work with such data structures.
+As you can see the chat room struct we are working with is nested with multiple levels of data structures.
+This is common in functional programming, and in this lab we will learn how to work with such data structures.

 ### Lab instructions

-The `lab3` directory has a file `lib/lab3.ex` which contains an implementation of chat room with some stubbed out functions.
+The `lab3` directory has a file `lib/lab3.ex` which contains an implementation of out chat room with some stubbed out functions.
 These are the functions you'll implement.
 For each new function, you will: